anderkve/FYS3150/book/projects/project5.md

 P(x_i;t_n) = | \langle x_i | \Psi \rangle |^2 = |\Psi_i^n|^2 = \Psi^{n*}_i \, \Psi^n_i.
 $$

-In this notation, the normalization condition for the total probability can be viewed as
+In this notation, the normalisation condition for the total probability can be viewed as

 $$
 1 &= \langle \Psi | \Psi \rangle\\